magdy-kamal-ok/Door2Door/README.md

     3- StarScream for Live Events sent by WebSocket, especially it works in background.

 # Usage:
-	just download the .zip file and open Door2Door.xcworkspace, if you faced any problem just go to the project path and run command pod install.
+	just download the .zip file and open Door2Door.xcworkspace, if you faced any problem just go to the project path and run command **pod install**.